cjoudrey/graphql-schema-linter/README.md

     example: --rules fields-have-descriptions,types-have-descriptions

+  -o, --rules-options <rulesOptions>

+    configure the specified rules with the passed in configuration options

+    example: --rules-options '{"enum-values-sorted-alphabetically":{"sortOrder":"lexicographical"}'

   -i, --ignore <ignore list>

     ignore errors for specific schema members (see "Inline rule overrides" for an alternative way to do this)